qtesla/qTesla/README.md

 # Lattice-based digital signature scheme **qTESLA**

-This is the software package of the post-quantum lattice-based digital signature scheme **qTESLA** for the NIST Post-Quantum Cryptography Standardization project.
+This project is part of the submission of the post-quantum lattice-based digital signature scheme **qTESLA** to the NIST Post-Quantum Standardization project (2017).

 **qTESLA** is a family of post-quantum signature schemes based on the hardness of the decisional Ring Learning With Errors (R-LWE) problem.